aybruhm/aybruhm/README.md

 # <b>Hello, folks! 👋</b>

 #### My name is Israel Abraham and I am a Passionate Software && Web (Django) Developer.
-I enjoy coding (sometimes, designing), testing, and deployment of web sites && applications.
+An ambivert who loves to code.
+I love technology.
+Love everything about designing, developing and deploying an application from the ground-up!
+I build scalable web applications/sites, APIs, literally anything-- that runs on the Web.

 # <b>Languages and Tools: </b>